openequella/openequella.github.io/guides/ThemingGuide.md

 structure and filename in the archive must be:
 /p/r/com.tle.web.sections.equella/images/body-bg.gif

-7. Create the theme archive and import it into EQUELLA.
+7. Create the theme archive and import it into openEQUELLA.

 8. View the changes in your browser.
 T